guirra-byte/guirra-byte/README.md

 - ✉️  You can contact me at [guirramatheus2@gmail.com](mailto:guirramatheus2@gmail.com)
 - ✅ <a href="https://www.instagram.com/lifeshapersbrasil/">**`Part of Lifeshapers Program (Leadership Program built for University Students)`**</a>
 - 👀 **`Nothing in this world beats persistence`**
-- 🌱 Actually learning **Node.Js Core, Batch and Parallel Processing, Fastify Framework, Angular, Next.Js, Supabase (Edge Functions with Deno)**
+- 🌱 Actually learning **Node.Js Core, Batch and Parallel Processing, Fastify Framework, Next.Js, Supabase**
 - 📫 Find me in another place <a href="https://www.linkedin.com/in/matheus-guirra-9192a3224/">**`Matheus Guirra`**</a>